bruce-hill/tomo/api/paths.md

 Path.read_bytes : func(path: Path, limit: Int? = none -> [Byte]?)
 ```

-Reads the contents of the file at the specified path or a null value if the file could not be read.
+Reads the contents of the file at the specified path or none if the file could not be read.

 Argument | Type | Description | Default
 ---------|------|-------------|---------
 path | `Path` | The path of the file to read.  | -
 limit | `Int?` | A limit to how many bytes should be read.  | `none`

 **Return:** The byte contents of the file.
-If the file cannot be read, a null value will be returned.
+If the file cannot be read, none will be returned.

 **Example:**